Logo

 Data Quality and Integration

-• Establish data normalization standards for security information
+• Establish data normalization standards for security information, ensuring consistency across sources

-• Create unified security data lakes with appropriate governance
+• Create unified security data lakes with appropriate governance, using platforms like Azure Fabric or Databricks

-• Leverage specialized integration platforms like Azure Data Factory and Databricks
+• Leverage specialized integration platforms like Azure Data Factory and Azure Integration Services

 Security Talent Gaps

-• Adoption of managed security services with AI capabilities
+• Adoption of managed security services with built-in AI capabilities reducing internal burden

 Integration Complexity